aguumg/Bitcoin-Daily-Direction-Analysis/README.md

 We will a set of different features that covered the following aspects:

--Price discovery phenomenon for Bitcoin;
+-BTC's price discovery phenomenon and spot movement;

 -Market sentiment;